How Much Do You Pay a Literary Agent?

 book agent book proposal literary agent May 30, 2024

-You’re ready to take your manuscript to the next level, and a literary agent might be your key to success.
+You’re ready to take your manuscript to the next level, and a literary agent from reputable literary agencies might be your key to success.
 So, how much do you pay a literary agent?
 In this article, we’ll unpack the nuances of these costs, helping you partner with the right agent without overspending.

 Key Takeaways